 We filed our IND for MAT9001 with the FDA on October 20, 2014.
 We started the first human study of MAT9001 during the fourth quarter of 2014.
 As noted above, on January 29, 2015 we acquired Aquarius.
-With this acquisition, we will be moving forward on developing the product candidates and technology we acquired from Aquarius, including MAT2203 and MAT2501.
-During the six months ended June 30, 2015, the increase in Clinical Development expenses is directly related to the human trials for MAT9001 and cost associated with MAT2203 and MAT2501.
-We expect our R&D expenses will increase as we continue to develop our product candidates.
+With this acquisition, we have been moving forward on developing the product candidates and technology we acquired from Aquarius, including MAT2203 and MAT2501.
+During the nine months ended September 30, 2015, the increase in Clinical Development expenses is directly related to the human trials for MAT9001 and cost associated with MAT2203 and MAT2501.
+Consistent with the cost deferral and savings measures we implemented in the third quarter of 2015, we expect our R&D expenses to remain relatively flat or slightly decrease in the near term.
+We will control our R&D expenses through the timing and monitoring of our preclinical animal programs, for the near term.